MicrosoftDocs/learn/learn-pr/wwl-azure/examine-business-integration-for-iot-solutions/includes/4-business-integration-with-event-grid.md

 #### Security

 Event Grid provides security for subscribing to topics, and publishing topics.
-When subscribing, you must have adequate permissions on the resource or event grid topic.
+When subscribing, you must have adequate permissions on the resource or Event Grid topic.
 When publishing, you must have a SAS token or key authentication for the topic.

 #### Event delivery